vc05946/deleuze/Cinema1And2.md

 This is the first sentence in Cinema 1.

-Cinema 1 starts with the Lumière brothers, who invented Cinématographe in 1895.
-One year later, Henri Bergson published Matter and Memory, followed by the analysis of montage about David Wark Griffith, and Sergejs Eizenšteins, and ended with the WW2 effect on cinema.
+Cinema 1 begins with the Lumière brothers, who invented the Cinematographe in 1895.
+One year later, Henri Bergson published Matter and Memory, followed by an analysis of montage, including David Wark Griffith and Sergejs Eizenšteins, and concluded with the impact of WW2 on cinema.

 ### 1-2 Image and Movement in Bergson